abrepo-org/abrepo/STRIPE.md

 ```

+5. Add ENV['STRIPE_DEFAULT_LOOKUP_KEY'] - references a lookup_key for
+   a default Stripe Price object created via dashboard or CLI
+6. Make sure price 'nickname' is added - this is text displayed.

 Stripe accounts have their own test/prod environments and
 keys.
 Accounts are toggled to "test" by default, and need to manually